phototix/GH-hacks/README.md

 - Do some basic Hello World coding.

 ### 2012-DEC-31
+- WebbyCMS custom framework created on PHP.

+### 1995-JUN-08
-- First ever PHP custom framework created.
+- First ever PHP framework created.

 ### 1982-DEC-24
 - I'm born to love coding as a hobby.